the-go-getter/Java-animator/README.md

    The command-line arguments will be of the form

-   -in "name-of-animation-file" -view "type-of-view" -out "where-output-show-go" -speed "integer-ticks-per-second"
+   -if "name-of-animation-file" -iv "type-of-view" -out "where-output-show-go" -speed "integer-ticks-per-second"

    <h6>Characteristics of a valid input are:</h6>

-   Each pair of arguments (-in "input-file", -out "output-file", etc.) may appear in any order (e.g. the -view pair can appear first, followed by -in and so on)
+   Each pair of arguments (-if "input-file", -out "output-file", etc.) may appear in any order (e.g. the -iv pair can appear first, followed by -if and so on)

    Each pair of arguments are ordered.
-That is, if the user types -in then the next input must be the name of an input file, and so on.
+That is, if the user types -if then the next input must be the name of an input file, and so on.

-   Providing an input file (the -in pair) and a view (the -view pair) are mandatory.
+   Providing an input file (the -if pair) and a view (the -iv pair) are mandatory.
 If the output set is not specified, the default will be System.out.
 If the speed is not specified, the default is 1 tick per second.